mstcgalis/personal-website/content/posts/sample-terminal.md

   - tools
 ---

 Hello!
-Do you want to download music from the internet, specifically from Youtube, but hate using shady web converters?
+Do you want to download music from the internet, specifically from YouTube, but hate using shady web converters?
 I sure do.
 Here is a cleaner and faster way to enjoy and sample your favourite music - locally and forever.

 We'are gonna be using a Python package called **yt-dlp** (have a look at it's [GitHub](https://github.com/yt-dlp/yt-dlp)).
 MacOS already comes with Python, so the installation process should be straightforward.
 Try entering `pip install yt-dlp` into your Terminal, or reference the [guide](https://github.com/yt-dlp/yt-dlp#installation) for detailed instructions.